Assessing the Utility of Volumetric Motion Fields for Radar-based Precipitation Nowcasting with Physics-informed Deep Learning: Conclusion

 \section{Conclusion}

-In this paper, we proposed a 3D Motion Field U-Net that estimates altitude-wise horizontal advection of precipitation from sequences of volumetric radar observations.
-The central hypothesis was that altitude-wise motion field estimation would improve extrapolation-based precipitation nowcasting, particularly during the warm season when convective storms are expected to introduce stronger vertical variability in precipitation dynamics.
+We proposed a 3D Motion Field U-Net for independently estimating altitude-wise horizontal advection of precipitation from volumetric radar sequences, with the goal of improving extrapolation-based nowcasting.

-To test this hypothesis, we compared the proposed volumetric model against a baseline model of identical architecture operating on vertically pooled 2D radar composites.
-This controlled experiment ensured that any observed performance differences could be attributed solely to the use of volumetric information.
-The evaluation revealed mixed results: while the volumetric model underperformed the 2D baseline in continuous error metrics, it consistently improved categorical scores, most notably Recall, at longer lead times.
-However, qualitative analysis demonstrated that these gains largely stem from non-physical cell-splitting artifacts introduced by independently estimated motion fields at different altitude levels, rather than from more accurate representation of storm evolution.
+The proposed model was compared to an architecturally identical baseline operating on vertically pooled 2D composites.
+While the volumetric model improved categorical metrics, particularly Recall at longer lead times, it underperformed in continuous error metrics.
+Qualitative analysis also showed that the gains likely result from non-physical cell-splitting artifacts caused by independently estimated motion fields across altitudes and vertically pooled nowcasts, rather than improved representation of storm dynamics.

-An advantage of the proposed framework is its computational efficiency.
-The GPU-accelerated nature and custom batch processing of the 3D Motion Field U-Net enabled large-scale analysis of the estimated volumetric motion fields across the entire dataset from the Slovak radar network.
-This allowed us to go beyond standard nowcasting verification and examine the structure of the estimated motion fields.
-The analysis revealed strong inter-altitude correlations throughout the radar volume, with only a gradual decrease in similarity at larger vertical separations and in the sparsely observed upper levels.
-Importantly, the dominant direction of horizontal advection remained highly consistent across altitudes.
+The computational efficiency of the framework enabled dataset-scale analysis of the estimated motion fields.
+This revealed strong inter-altitude correlations throughout the radar volumes, with gradual decorrelation at larger vertical separations.
+Even in carefully selected cases with high precipitation coverage and relatively low inter-altitude correlation, motion fields remained largely aligned, exhibiting almost no vertical variability in horizontal advection.

-Contrary to our initial expectations, the strongest inter-altitude correlations were observed during the warm season, despite the higher prevalence of deep convective storms.
-Even when focusing on carefully selected events characterized by both extensive precipitation coverage and unusually low inter-altitude correlation, the estimated motion fields at different heights remained largely aligned.
-These findings indicate that, for the dataset considered, vertical variability in horizontal precipitation motion is generally low and insufficient to give the proposed model a systematic advantage over traditional two-dimensional motion field estimation.
+These findings suggest that, for the Slovak radar dataset, altitude-wise motion estimation does not provide a significant systematic advantage over traditional 2D approaches.
+Vertical differences in horizontal motion appear too weak to be effectively exploited.